notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 essence, this approach is similar to the attention mechanism in deep learning.[^attention]

-With this definition of the scalar potential function $psi$, the estimated magnetic field $B$ is:
+With this definition of the scalar potential function $\psi$, the estimated magnetic field $B$ is:

 $$